Migration Narratives in Chicago Media

 We adapted the codebook for social media and obtained reliability on the Twitter data, coding 250-350 Tweets independently and comparing the results.

-screenshot 2023 09 18 at 1.34.28 pm
+Screenshot 2023 09 18 at 1.34.28 PM

 Replies and quote tweets were analyzed separately.
 We pulled the related replies and quote tweets using conversation ID (where an original tweet creates threads of conversation that include replies such as responses to the tweet and responses to the reply) of those original tweets about local and migration stories from the Chicago Twitter accounts through the twarc2 Python library.
 Here, the Krippendorff’s alpha for 169 sample tweets was 0.71 for tweets favorable toward immigrants and immigration, 0.73 for tweets unfavorable toward immigrants and immigration, and 0.81 for tweets that were negative about the news.